Teresa Perales: Paralympics

 During the closing ceremonies of the 2008 Games, she was voted by her Paralympic peers to serve on the Council of the International Paralympic Committee as the athlete representative for the four years preceding the London Games.
 In this role, she spoke before the International Olympic Committee in 2009.
 She was re-elected following the 2012 Games.
 One of the reasons she wanted to hold the position again was to support Madrid's bid for the 2020 Summer Olympics and Paralympics.

 Going into the 2012 London Games, Perales was one of three Aragon based Spanish Paralympians and was selected to serve as her country's flag-bearer during the opening ceremonies.
 Her roommate at the 2012 Paralympics was Esther Morales Fernández.

 Perales received a large amount of national media attention as a result of her performance at the 2012 Paralympics, having won a gold medal at 100 m freestyle, three silver medals at 50 m and 200 m freestyle and 50 m butterfly and two bronze medals at 200 individual medley and 100 breaststroke.
 She medaled in each of the 6 individual events in which she competed.
 She set a personal best in the 50 m butterfly event.
 Participating in relay events, her team finished fifth in the 4 x 100 relay est 34 point event with a time of 5:06.04 and fourth in the 4 x 100 relay free 34 point event 4:35.09.
 Following her gold medal win in the 100 m Freestyle S5, she gave her medal to her two-year-old son.
 Before her gold medal race, she got ready by listening to music.
 Following one of her victories, the Spanish Prime Minister, Mariano Rajoy, sent her a telegram to congratulate her on her success.
 By the conclusion of the London Paralympics, she had amassed 22 Paralympic medals during the course of her Paralympic career.
 As a result of her performance and the resulting media coverage during the London Paralympics, she became a trending topic on Twitter in Spain.

 Her six medals in a single Games tied Michael Phelps' record for the most ever won by an Olympian or Paralympian at a single Games.
 The total made swimming helped the largest medal sport for Spaniards at the 2012 Games, Spanish swimmers picking up eleven total medals in the pool compared to seven earned by Spanish cyclists.

 While in London in advance of the London Paralympics, Perales had the opportunity to see Michael Phelps swim.
 During and after the Games, the Spanish media drew numerous comparisons between her London performance and Phelp's performance.

 Following the 2012 Games, Perales indicated she planned to keep competing and to try to qualify for the 2016 Summer Paralympics in Rio.
+She went on to take part in the 2016, 2020 and 2024 Summer Paralympics, earning at least one medal in each.
+In the 2024 Summer Paralympics she broke the previous record and became the new holder of the Paralympic record in women's 100m freestyle (S2).